 Since the pandemic began, Crain has completed numerous commercial construction projects in Nashville and across the southeast.
 While each project had its own unique challenges created by the pandemic, there were a few important factors that contributed to the success of each one.
 Here are a few keys we’ve learned over the past two years to help ride the wave of the COVID-19 pandemic and deliver excellent results for our clients:

 1. Ensure there are collaborative conversations with everyone involved.

 Open communication, collaboration, and answering difficult questions honestly are absolutely essential for making sure a commercial construction project runs smoothly.
 This was true before the pandemic but it became even more important after its arrival.
 At Crain, we want to make sure our clients, subcontractors, and employees are equipped with all the important information they need to know.
 We believe that direct communication is the only way to eliminate ambiguity.
-A clearly-defined scope and process directly contributes to the overall success of a project.
+A clearly defined scope and process directly contribute to the overall success of a project.